kagisearch/kagi-docs/kagi/src/getting-started/setting-default.md

     - In the **Search string to use** field, enter **https://kagi.com/search?q=%s**
     - Tap the confirmation button in the top right corner of the screen.

+Using Private Session Link With Android Chromium Based Browsers

+- Paste your session link into the address bar and open it.
+- Open a new tab and navigate to https://kagi.com and submit a search
+- Open your browser’s settings.
+Choose Search engine.
+- Select Kagi from the Recently Visited section.

 <a name="firefox_ios"></a>

 #### iOS